digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ---

 ## Case Study
-# PRiSMHA (Providing Rich Semantic Metadata for Historical Archives) Project
+# PRiSMHA (Providing Rich Semantic Metadata for Historical Archives)

-**PRiSHHA** aims at providing a contribution in this direction by designing an ontology-driven platform that supports semantic metadata generation, needed to offer an effective access to archival documents.
+The **PRiSHHA** Project is an ontology-driven platform that supports semantic metadata generation.

 <!--presenter notes